Close

 At a comparable price to the Logitech G923 TRUEFORCE, the Thrustmaster T300RS GT Edition is a competitive mid-range option.
 Using two belts to deliver consistent and linear force feedback, it also features a 16-bit resolution in the steering wheel that allows for more pinpoint accuracy in your steering inputs.

 The first of the wheels on this list to carry licensing from the legendary Gran Turismo series, the T300RS is a great solution for someone serious about console-based sim racing.
-It also features as part of an ecosystem, meaning that the default wheel rim can be swapped out for any of the options that Thrustmaster has available on its website.
+It also features as part of an ecosystem, meaning that the default wheel rim can be swapped out for any of the options that Thrustmaster has available on its website, so if a formula style rim is more your taking, you can purchase and swap out the standard rim with ease.

 Fanatec Gran Turismo DD Pro